Warren Kimbro: Early release

 At the trial, Sams and Kimbro both turned state's evidence in exchange for the reduced charge of second degree murder, for which each received the mandatory life sentence and served four years.
 In 1972, Kimbro met with a parole board and was permitted to attend Harvard University's School of Education.

 In 1975, after only four years of his prison term Kimbro became the Assistant Dean of Eastern Connecticut State University.

 After prison

 For more than 20 years, Kimbro was president and CEO of Project MORE, a non-profit agency in New Haven that offers both day programs and residence to ex-convicts, helping them to re-enter society.

 Kimbro also volunteered for many years at the Pilot Pen International tennis tournament in New Haven.

-The Rackley case and Kimbro's journey from murderer to one who rehabilitates convicts is the subject of a 2006 book, Murder in the Model City: The Black Panthers, Yale and the Redemption of a Killer by Paul Bass, editor of The New Haven Independent, and Douglas Rae, professor of management and political science at the Yale School of Management.
+The Rackley case and Kimbro's journey from murderer to one who rehabilitates convicts is the subject of a 2006 book, Murder in the Model City: The Black Panthers, Yale and the Redemption of a Killer by Paul Bass, journalist and founder of The New Haven Independent, and Douglas Rae, professor of management and political science at the Yale School of Management.